tinwinaung/002-TWA-Shiok/README.md

 ### Description

-Shiok is a packag of windows service and related tools to scan specific folders and scan file in real-time by using open-source AntiVirus Engine and Virus Signature Database.
+Shiok is a package of windows service and related tools to scan specific folders and scan file in real-time by using open-source AntiVirus Engine and Virus Signature Database.

 Shiok used Open-source [ClamAV](https://en.wikipedia.org/wiki/Clam_AntiVirus) AntiVirus Engine and Virus Signature Database.
 [ClamAV-Source](https://github.com/Cisco-Talos/clamav-devel)